Delete a file from your Time Machine backup disk

 If the Time Machine icon isn’t in the menu bar, choose Apple menu > System Preferences, click Time Machine, then select “Show Time Machine in menu bar”.

 Use the arrows and the timeline on the right side of your screen to browse the backups Time Machine created.

-Select the item you want to delete, then click the Action pop-up menu and choose Delete All Backups of [item name].
+Select the item you want to delete, click the Action pop-up menu , then choose Delete All Backups of [item name].